-With 2014 almost halfway over, it’s time to start thinking about taxes—if you want to save money.
+With 2014 more than half over, it’s time to start thinking about taxes—if you want to save money.

 April 15, 2015, may feel light-years away.
-But with the first half of 2014 coming to a close, taking stock of your small business’ financial situation now could save you money on taxes, says Jack Klosterman, a tax specialist and IRS enrolled agent in Laguna Niguel, California.
+But with the third quarter of 2014 soon coming to a close, taking stock of your small business’ financial situation now could save you money on taxes, says Jack Klosterman, a tax specialist and IRS enrolled agent in Laguna Niguel, California.
 These six steps can get new small business owners ahead.